Snazzah/slash-create/docs/general/faq.md

 ```

 ### My bot sent a message but it's still thinking.
+Make sure that you have updated `slash-create` to the latest version.
 There is a pretty good chance you are **creating the message outside of the interaction**, which does not show that the interaction has been completed. (by editing the deferred message or using `ctx.send`)

 **Please make sure to use `ctx.send` or return a message (string or MessageOptions) when finishing your command interaction.
 Any `.send` functions outside of `ctx` will not finish the interaction.**